 After WWI, the government began a road construction program.
 More auto traffic entered Tombstone.
 Therefore Allen Street was paved in December 1922.

 "Broadway of America" - a cross-continental route linking the U.S. East Coast with the West Coast was promoted.
-A Western road was U.S. 80 which went through Tombstone - Fremont Street.
+The Western road was U.S. 80, going through Tombstone: Fremont Street.

 Those traveling Broadway of America stopped to see what was in Tombstone.
-Slowly the town had something for tourists:
+Slowly the town had something about Tombstone mining for tourists:

 Thursday, October 24, 1929 - Black Thursday